Mending sex differences: Unravelling the female predominance in pulmonary hypertension

 Introduction

-To understand the impact of oestrogen and androgen signalling on abnormal vascular remodelling in PH, I will undertake the following:
+To understand the impact of oestrogen and androgen signalling on abnormal vascular remodelling in PH, I will:

 1. Develop a unique opposite-sex lung transplantation rat model.